DaoCasino/Whitepaper/DAO.Casino WP.md

 On the other hand, the simplest one is the internal method.
 For example, the Rouleth project uses this method.
 The studies described below have shown that cheating is possible, but insignificant, if the bet does not reach high values.

 To fight the miners’ fraud, one must choose such parameters that it would be not economically interesting.
 The Rouleth conducted a simulation, the results of which are available on github[10].
 The analysis showed that the attacker must possess at least 3% of the capacity of the network.
 In this case, the attacker should spend about 23 ETH per block.
 This value, however, decreases as the possession of the computation capacity by the attacker increases.
 If he possesses 10% of the network, then  only 2 ETH per block is needed for the attack, and 25% of capacity decreases this amount  to 1.2 ETH.
-The attacker will be forced to spend 0.5 ETH if he owns 51% of the network;the entire network is subject to far greater danger than a simple roulette hack.
+The attacker will be forced to spend 0.5 ETH if he owns 51% of the network; the entire network is subject to far greater danger than a simple roulette hack.

 Game developer & architect should intentionally keep the gain volume low so that it would be economically unprofitable for the attacker to practice deception.
 Please note that the cheating miner can make a lot of bets per block to increase the probability of winning.
 Therefore, we have set the maximum number of bets per block to 2 (but this can be changed).